Portraits are your chance for an attorney to see how you’ll “play” on the stand. It’s not a beauty contest. It’s a do-you-look-trustworthy “audition.”

 - discreet (no one wants to tell their secrets to someone they don’t trust.)

-During cross-examination attorneys will try and get you to dive into one, at the expense of the other.
-How will you be the “kindly listener” while delivering “knowledgeable assertion”?
+During cross-examination, attorneys will try and get you to present only one quality, at the expense of the other.
+How will you be the “kindly listener” while delivering “knowledgeable assertion?”

 Opposing counsel’s goal is to goad you to show hostility or defensiveness.
 Your photo should convey you are unlikely to falter.